-The coronavirus is a virus that can be spread from person to person that was first identified in an investigation outbreak in Wuhan, China.
+The coronavirus is a virus that can be spread from person to person.
+It was first identified in an investigation outbreak in Wuhan, China.
 The virus is spread through contact with people or objects that have been infected by the virus.

 Symptoms associated with COVID-19 include:

 What can you to help prevent the spread of the virus?

 - Stay home from work, schools, public areas if you feel like you are getting sick

 - Stay away from those that are sick

 - Wash your hands regularly and participate in good hand hygiene.
 The virus can only live on your hands for 5-10 minutes but a lot can happen in that time.
 Try to prevent yourself from touching your face, mouth, nose, or eyes.

 - Clean and disinfect frequently touched objects and surfaces (this can be done with household items such as bleach).

 - If you have traveled from an affected area, seek medical advice if you have the symptoms listed above.
 Think about going on a two week voluntary quarantine even if you are not showing symptoms.